6 Emerging Business Challenges Travel Agencies Face

-The travel business challenges are obvious, but the first step towards finding a solution is to identify them.
+The travel business challenges are apparent, but the first step towards finding a solution is to identify them.

-For example, AirBnB used to just specialize hosting accommodations, but it now offers guided tours.
+For example, Airbnb used to specialize in hosting accommodations, but it now offers guided tours.
 Airlines like Cathay Pacific and Singapore Airlines have also been offering travel packages on top of airline seats.
 Lack of brand awareness results in less loyalty as customers may consider your company just “one of the options” and not the go-to place to transact business should they plan to travel.

-Travel agencies used to function more on facilitating bookings (best hotel location, cheapest airline schedule, what to do where, etc) but travel has become easier for most people to plan by themselves.
+Travel agencies used to function more on facilitating bookings (best hotel location, cheapest airline schedule, what to do where, and so on), but travel has become easier for most people to plan by themselves.

-Certainly the Internet presence has made things convenient to all as information is readily available: blogs that advise on things to do and watch out for, reviews on airlines, tour guides and hotel rooms, and a community of people ready to answer those who ask.
+Indeed, the Internet presence has made things convenient to all as information is readily available: blogs that advise on things to do and watch out for, reviews on airlines, tour guides, and hotel rooms, and a community of people ready to answer those who ask.

 People are now more engaged with their mobile devices, exposed to nifty websites that feature all-in-one travel experience.
-They simply indicate their preferred activity, destination or budget and they’re presented with custom travel packages.
+They indicate their preferred activity, destination, or budget, and they’re presented with custom travel packages.

-Such one-stop portals take care of needs from visa and travel insurance application, to flight, hotel and custom tour booking.
+Such one-stop portals take care of needs from visa and travel insurance application, to flight, hotel, and custom tour booking.
 While this has become the trend, there are still people who prefer the old way and knock on your shop’s door to get advice.
-But such demographic may be dwindling and their loyalty no longer guaranteed.
+However, such a demographic may be dwindling, and their loyalty no longer guaranteed.

 You need to innovate and adapt to the needs of these people.
-Do you have a website that ranks well on search engine or fits on mobile devices seamlessly?
-Or have you made your service known in social networking sites and building relationships with corporations?
-Transitioning to these new innovations could eventually save you time and money so think about it.
+Do you have a website that ranks well on search engines or fits on mobile devices seamlessly?
+Alternatively, have you made your service known in social networking sites and building relationships with corporations?
+Transitioning to these new innovations could eventually save you time and money, so think about it.

-Businesses may be in touch with their customers through personalized services and more intimate attention to their needs, but forward-thinking businesses involve engagement through customer loyalty programs, email communications with content based on previous purchases and interests.
+Businesses may be in touch with their customers through personalized services and more particular attention to their needs, but forward-thinking companies involve engagement through customer loyalty programs, email communications with content based on previous purchases and interests.

-For example, hotels.com has offered extra night free of charge who has accumulated ten days of single or multiple hotel stays.
+For example, hotels.com has offered an extra night free of charge, which has accumulated ten days of single or multiple hotel stays.
 This makes people stick to booking to their website to avail of such offers.
-Asiamiles has partnered with merchants to extend what accumulated miles can redeem more than just free flights and seat upgrades — restaurant discounts, electronic gadgets or movie tickets.
+Asiamiles has partnered with merchants to extend what accumulated miles can redeem more than just free flights and seat upgrades — restaurant discounts, electronic gadgets, or movie tickets.
 As new deals from different parties emerge all the time, customer loyalty has generally decreased, these types of aggressive and costly offers are meant to retain customers.

-Certainly not all travel agents can come up with something similar to wow their customers, but certainly an age-old way of customer service may just be enough for certain travelers to win their trust, loyalty and retain their business.
+Indeed, not all travel agents can come up with something similar to wow their customers, but yes, an age-old way of customer service may be enough for individual travelers to win their trust, loyalty, and retain their business.

 With more deals and alternatives, shopping for the right travel experience can be done independently rather than performed by the expertise of travel agencies.